knative/docs/docs/serving/samples/cloudevents/cloudevents-dotnet/README.md

 type: "docs"
 ---

-A simple web app written in C# and ASP.NET Core 3.1 that can receive and send Cloud Events that you can use for testing.
-It supports two APIs:
+A simple web app written in ASP.NET and C# that can receive and send Cloud Events that you can use for testing.
+It supports running in two modes:

-1. `api/events`: Replies to your input events with the output event, which is simplest for demonstrating things working in isolation, but is also the model for working for the Knative Eventing `Broker` concept.
+1. The default mode has the app reply to your input events with the output event, which is simplest for demonstrating things working in isolation, but is also the model for working for the Knative Eventing `Broker` concept.

-2. `api/events/sink`: Sends events to the destination encoded in `K_SINK` environment variable, which is useful to demonstrate how folks can synthesize events to send to a Service or Broker when not initiated by a Broker invocation (e.g. implementing an event source)
+2. `K_SINK` mode has the app send events to the destination encoded in `$K_SINK`, which is useful to demonstrate how folks can synthesize events to send to a Service or Broker when not initiated by a Broker invocation (e.g. implementing an event source)

+The application will use `$K_SINK`-mode whenever the environment variable is specified.

 Follow the steps below to create the sample code and then deploy the app to your cluster.
 You can also download a working copy of the sample, by running the